cloudfoundry-attic/hm9000/README.md

 ### `store`

+`store` sits on top of the lower-level `storeadapter` and provides the various hm9000 components with high-level access to the store (components speak to the `store` about setting and fetching models instead of the lower-level `StoreNode` defined inthe `storeadapter`).

+### `storeadapter`

-The `store` is an generalized client for connecting to a Zookeeper/ETCD-like high availability store.
-Components that must read or write to the high availability store use this library.
+The `storeadapter` is an generalized client for connecting to a Zookeeper/ETCD-like high availability store.
 Writes are performed concurrently for optimal performance.

 ## Test Support Packages (under testhelpers)

 `testhelpers` contains a (large) number of test support packages.
 These range from simple fakes to comprehensive libraries used for faking out other CloudFoundry components (e.g. heartbeating DEAs) in integration tests.

 ### Fakes

-#### `fakefreshnessmanager`

-Provides a fake implementation of the `helpers/freshnessmanager` interface

 #### `fakelogger`